dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 import Auth0Lock from 'auth0-lock';
 import { tokenNotExpired } from 'angular2-jwt';

-// FIXME: change these with with your own Auth0 'Client ID' and 'Domain' const AUTH0_CLIENT_ID = 'YOUR_AUTH0_CLIENT_ID';
+// FIXME: replace these with your own Auth0 'Client ID' and 'Domain' const AUTH0_CLIENT_ID = 'YOUR_AUTH0_CLIENT_ID';
 const AUTH0_DOMAIN = 'YOUR_AUTH0_DOMAIN';

-// this is the key to the JWT token in the browser localStorage const ID_TOKEN = 'id_token';
+// this is the key to the JWT in the browser localStorage const ID_TOKEN = 'id_token';

 @Injectable()